 - In an extra small saucepan, combine together the sugar, water and drop of lemon juice.
 Set over high heat.
 Try to avoid stirring it as it heats to prevent crystallization from happening.
 Once it comes to a boil, reduce heat to low and allow to simmer for 5 minutes or until the syrup thickens and reduces down to 100g (1/3 cup).

-* My preferred brand of semolina for making this recipe is Sonbolat Elforat, but I've also used Five Stars with great results.
+- My preferred brand of semolina for making this recipe is Sonbolat Elforat, but I've also used Five Stars with great results.
 Whatever brand you're using, just make sure that its medium grain; NOT labeled fine or coarse.
 Also be sure not to confuse semolina (or semeed) with basbousa mixes.
 Basbousa mix has semolina as one of the ingredients, but they also contain sugar, baking powder, etc and so they will not work in this recipe.

 Recipe adapted with changes in mixing method from Chef Hagar Elhakeem